adamajm/EsriOpenCypher/Esri_Cheatsheet.md

 # openCypher Syntax Cheatsheet
 The below are some common examples of openCypher Syntax based upon the [iNaturalist Bee Observation dataset](https://developers.arcgis.com/javascript/latest/sample-code/sandbox/?sample=knowledgegraph-query) used in our JS Sample Code Sandbox environment.
+Please also see our [ArcGIS openCypher Query Documentation](https://enterprise.arcgis.com/en/knowledge/latest/introduction/query-a-knowledge-graph.htm) for some additional explanations.

 ## Read Query Structure
 These clauses and subclauses provide the baseline pattern for search operations.
 OpenCypher keywords are not case-sensitive.
 Cypher IS case-sensitive for variables.